Financial Hedging and Corporate Investment

 Date Written: January 16, 2019

-Mergers and acquisitions (M&As) comprise the most important form of corporate investment.
-Their capital intensiveness makes deal financing decisions central to the M&A process.
-Building on the well-documented relationship between corporate financial hedging and firms' borrowing costs, this study examines the impact of utilizing financial derivatives instruments on M&A financing choices and the likelihood of undertaking acquisition investments.
-Our results show that engaging in financial hedging enables firms to pursue inorganic growth opportunities in the form of M&As.
-Acquiring firms with financial hedging programs have a lower borrowing cost and are more likely to pay for their deals with cash and use external borrowing which appears to be largely driven by the impact of financial hedging on their borrowing cost.
-Our study contributes to existing literature by establishing that financial hedging could serve as an effective vehicle for firms to bring their inorganic investment plans to fruition by facilitating their financing, it also leads to inferior investment choices when conflicts of interest among managers and shareholders are more likely to arise.
+Building on the well-documented relationship between corporate financial hedging and firms’ borrowing costs, this study examines the impact of utilizing financial derivative instruments on corporate investment.
+We document that engaging in financial hedging enables firms to pursue more inorganic growth opportunities in the form of M&As.
+Acquiring firms with financial hedging programs have a lower borrowing cost and are more likely to pay for their deals with cash and use external borrowing.
+Although financial hedging serves as a vehicle for firms to bring their inorganic investment plans to fruition by facilitating their financing, it also leads to inferior investment choices when conflicts of interest among managers and shareholders are more likely to arise.
 Our study shows for the first time that the financial flexibility emanating from corporate financial hedging can give rise to agency costs by instigating entrenched managers to overinvest.

-Keywords: Corporate Financial Hedging, Mergers and Acquisitions, Method of Payment
+Keywords: Corporate Financial Hedging, Mergers and Acquisitions, Method of Payment, Financial Flexibility

 JEL Classification: G11, G32, G34